 Laurie Itkin is a financial advisor, wealth manager, and certified divorce financial analyst (CDFA).
 She is also the author of the Amazon best-seller, Every Woman Should Know Her Options: Invest Your Way to Financial Empowerment.
 Investopedia named Ms. Itkin one of the top 100 most influential financial advisors in the country.

 As a wealth manager at Coastwise Capital Group, which has received the annual Five Star award for "Best in Client Satisfaction" for 10 years, Ms. Itkin manages the investments of clients' brokerage, trust and retirement accounts.
 Through her financial consulting company, The Options Lady, she provides divorce-related financial planning and analysis to individuals and couples throughout all stages of the divorce process and has worked on over 300 divorce cases either as a financial neutral or advocate to one spouse.

 Ms. Itkin has appeared as a guest expert on investing and financial aspects of divorce on television, radio and podcasts.
 She has been quoted in numerous publications including the New York Times, Wall Street Journal, San Diego Union Tribune, Chicago Tribune, Christian Science Monitor, U.S. News and World Reports, Parade, Redbook, and Forbes.

-Ms. Itkin volunteers as a pro-bono financial planner for the San Diego Financial Literacy Center and as a speaker for the Second Saturday and Divorce 101 workshops.
-She is a member of the Association of Divorce Financial Planners (ADFP) and the Institute for Divorce Financial Analysts (IDFA).
+Ms. Itkin volunteers as a pro-bono financial planner for Savvy Ladies Helpline and previously volunteered for the San Diego Financial Literacy Center and as a speaker for the Second Saturday and Divorce 101 workshops.
+She is a member of the board of directors of the Association of Divorce Financial Planners (ADFP) and the Institute for Divorce Financial Analysts (IDFA).
 She earned her B.S. in economics with a concentration in finance from the Wharton School of the University of Pennsylvania.